Skills#

 The registry tracks:

-• Skill content: the Markdown file for each version, stored as a BLOB
+- Skill content: the skill directory for each version, packaged as a deterministic tar.gz and stored as a BLOB (legacy single-file skills are stored as raw Markdown)

 The CLI is the primary way to interact with the registry.
 You can also query it directly through the ConnectRPC API if you need to automate skill management.